The Greenwall Foundation is

 time to correct any technical errors that might arise during the application

 process.
-Invited full applications will be due September 2, 2021, with project periods to start on or after January 1, 2022.
+Invited full applications will be due August 28, 2023, with project periods to start on or after January 1, 2024 (not later than April 1,

 Because of the relatively tight deadline for full proposals that include